moisesjbc/JDB/README.md

 ![JDB game](img/jdb.jpg "JDB game")

 ## About

 The Sandwiches game, or JDB (Juego De los Bocadillos, in spanish), is an ability 2D game where the player have to combine multiple tools in order to remove the dangers that travel on delicious sandwiches.

-Background
+## Background

 JDB's story focuses on Jacob, a young boy and its ambition to get a world record: eating the most sandwiches never seen, thanks to a giant grinder he has just built.
 The only problem is that in his rush for glory, our hero has made the sandwiches in the garage.
 No one can imagine what disagreeable surprises could have been added to the sandwiches!

-As our hero's best friend Marcos, your mission with consist in removing all the threats from the sandwiches before they get the grinder and damage the protagonist, preventing him from archieve victory.
+As our hero's best friend Marcos, your mission will consist in removing all the threats from the sandwiches before they get to the grinder and damage the protagonist, preventing him from archieve victory.

 ## Game mechanics